mridubhatnagar/blogs-backup/cl03iygbn03n5venvhaangiyn.md

 3. Youtube and social media is not the place to learn anything finance-related.
 Period.
 A lot of what is spoken lacks context.
 A person out there might be teaching you to invest your money in a non-liquid asset before saving for the rainy day.

+4. Discuss finance only with the ones you trust.

 ## My opinion on the book?

-In the time and age of information abundance, and social media.
-When there is no lack of context less advice.
+In the time and age of information abundance, social media, and the likes of youtube.
+When there is no lack of contextless advice.
 What is written and the way it is explained is gold.
 It will also make you re-think where your life is going.
 What you are after?